X01XX/forth-memory-management/README.md

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.

-  gforth example11.fs \ Shows string parsing, print, and deallocate, of a list of mixed integer, float, sub-list,
+  gforth example11.fs \ Shows string parsing, print, and deallocate, of a list of mixed float, integer, sub-list,
                       \ region, and unidentified token.
 Only fails with unbalanced parentheses.
+                      \ Outer parentheses are optional.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run,